swei5/michigan_notes/EECS-485/6 Web Security.md

 While network attacks pertain to information in transit, web attacks are related to the design of our `flask` App.
 We will again discuss three main types of web attacks.

 #### SQL Injection
-The following could happen if we backend code like this
+The following could happen if we had backend code like this
 ```python
 username = flask.request.form["username"]